What Does an Investment Management Practice Do?

 • Traders: A financial trader does the actual work of buying and selling stocks, bonds, mutual funds, and other investments for clients.

-How Do Investment Management Firms Turn a Profit?
+How Do Investment Management Practices Turn a Profit?

-Investment management firms generate profit by charging a percentage based on the financial assets they manage.
+Investment management practices generate profit by charging a percentage based on the financial assets they manage.
 They can also make money by earning commissions on products they sell.

-There are many options out there when it comes to investment management firms.
-In a complex financial world, it’s important that you choose the investment management firm that cares about your financial goals and wants to maximize your bottom line.
-Dechtman Wealth Management is an investment management firm that has helped Denver-area clients reach their financial goals for more than 37 years.
+There are many options out there when it comes to investment management practices.
+In a complex financial world, it’s important that you choose the investment management practice that cares about your financial goals and wants to help you enhance your bottom line.
+Dechtman Wealth Management is an investment management practice that has helped Denver-area clients pursue their financial goals for more than 37 years.
 Talk with a financial advisor today to learn more.